scrabbletank/farhome-rules/rulesdoc.md

 When targeted by a wild beast or plant creature they must make a Willpower save against your Strength.
 On fail they must find a new target or the attack fails.
 Once a beast succeeds they are immune to this effect.

 #### Helping Hand
-*Requires proficiency with Divine spells, 6th Level*
+*Requires proficiency in Divine spells, 6th Level*

 When casting non-damaging spells on allies, add a superior dice to the roll if you are not one of the targets.